sableshruti/Scrape-IT/WiDS Project/README.md

 - Designed a normalized data structure using IMDb IDs
 - Stored results in structured CSV files for further analysis

-(Project files and detailed explanation are available inside the project folder.)
+(Project file are available inside the WiDS project folder.)

 ## Tools and Technologies Used